-To complement the website we created a scaled back brochure with key selling points along with a series of business cards.
-Each card includes a photo from the camp, twelve different in all, making the business card a collector’s item.
+Our intake also revealed that parents prefer to get their information from the camp’s website rather than a comprehensive printed brochure.
+To support this, we flipped the camp’s communications system to place emphasis on the website; to complement the website, we created a scaled-back brochure highlighting key selling points and a series of coordinating business cards.
+Each card includes a different photo from the camp, 12 in all, making the business card a collector’s item.